-Dorothy Edwards is a staff photojournalist at Crosscut.
+Dorothy Edwards is formerly an associate photo editor at Crosscut.
 Before Crosscut, she was a staff photojournalist at the Naples Daily News and USA Today Network in Florida.
-Find her on Twitter and Instagram or email her at email@example.com.

 The LGBTQ collective takes its parties online with drag shows, films and podcasts